PranavEranki/RoboticsWebsites/README.md

 ## Template examples
-#### Note : Some of these are empty, because there is currently no content in them.
+#### Note : Some of these are empty, you must add appropriate content into them.

 ### Home